1. What are the easiest/best ways to manage record keeping for attendance and the graded assignments in my class?

 4. How should I communicate students’ academic progress during the semester?

-Angel, WSU’s learning management system (lms.wsu.edu), works well for providing students up-to-date progress on their grades.
-The university also uses an official mid-term grade submission for freshman and first-semester transfer students.
-Even if you are teaching an upper-division course, you may have students enrolled who require mid-term grades to be posted.
+Blackboard, WSU’s learning management system (lms.wsu.edu), works well for providing students up-to-date progress on their grades.
+The university also uses an official mid-term grade submission for all undergraduate students.

 5. What should I do if a student challenges a grade I’ve assigned for an assignment or for the course as a whole?